damphyr/gaudi/doc/CONFIGURATION.md

 # Use already defined properties within other properties
 version_string=%{appname} %{version_major}.%{version_minor}
 ```

-This will also work when reassign a the value of an already existing property.
+This will also work when reassigning the value of an already existing property.
 Example

 ```bash
 path=/bin;/usr/bin;/usr/local/bin
 # prepend something to path
 path=/home/myuser/bin;%{path}
 ```

 Extending the available configuration properties is done by adding modules to Gaudi::Configuration::SystemModules (for more details check [EXTENDING](EXTENDING.md))